Electrical safety advice

 Charging electric vehicles

-- Never run an electric cable from your own home across the public footway: this is a safety hazard and must not be done.
+- never run an electric cable from your home across the public footway as it is a safety hazard

-- If you’re charging from a 13A mains socket, be aware that old wiring may not be able to cope with the demand from charging your vehicle overnight and may be a fire risk.
+- if you’re charging from a 13A mains socket, be aware that old wiring may not be able to cope with the demand from charging your vehicle overnight, and may make it a fire risk

-- Never use a domestic multi-socket extension lead when charging electric vehicles.
-If you need to use an extension lead, only use one suitable for outdoor use, such as a reel cable.
+- never use a domestic multi-socket extension lead when charging electric vehicles.
+If you need to use an extension lead, only use one suitable for outdoor use

 Electrical Safety First: www.electricalsafetyfirst.org.uk.